openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 2. Select **Dual Imagery** in the Widget Type drop down.
 3. Give the widget a **Title**.
 We suggest an informative title such as {Data} {Date range} e.g. NDVI 2001 or NDVI 2001 – 2002.
 4. Choose **Basemap** source from dropdown.
 This will be the basemap for the widget and other data will be layered on top.
-5. You will now select the Imagery type for the Bottom and Top images.
+5. You will now select the **Imagery type** for the Bottom and Top images.
 You can toggle between them by clicking the **[Next Image]** and **[Previous Image]** buttons.

    1. Select the **Imagery Type** for each image.
 Options include Image Asset, Image Collection Asset, and Preloaded Imagery Collection.
    2. For more information about Image Assets, see :ref:`add-image-asset-widget`.
    3. For more information about Image Collection Assets, see :ref:`add-image-collection-asset-widget`.
    4. For more information about Preloaded Imagery Collections, see :ref:`add-preloaded-image-collection-widget`.

-      - **NDVI**, **EVI**, **EVI** **2**, **NDMI**, and **NDWI** are preconfigured with the correct Landsat bands and image parameters.
-NDVI merges Landsat 4 thru Landsat 8 and Sentinel 2.
-      - **Landsat 5, Landsat 7, Landsat 8**, and **Sentinel 2** are partially configured leaving you the option to adjust the bands, min, max, and cloud score.
-Available bands for each are:
-        - Landsat 5 - B1, B2, B3, B4, B5, B6, B7, BQA
-        - Landsat 7 - B1, B2, B3, B4, B5, B6_VCID_1, B6_VCID_2, B7, B8, BQA
-        - Landsat 8 - B1, B2, B3, B4, B5, B6, B7, B8, B9, B10, B11, BQA
-        - Sentinel 2 - B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12, QA10, QA20, QA60

-   5. For information on the min, max, and cloud score see :ref:`add-image-collection-widget`.
+   5. For information on the min, max, and cloud score see :ref:`add-image-asset-widget`.
 Min and Max are the values for the bands, while cloud score is a max percent of clouds in the image.

 6. Select the **Date** range you would like, if applicable.
 If the end date is longer than the period of record, only the available data will be displayed.
 7. Click **[Create]**.